 Photographer based in London, UK.

-The images on this site are photographs of pages from my ''sketchbooks''.
-These are books of small printed photographs that are cut by hand from larger sheets and then mounted into the sketchbooks using photo corners.
+The images on this site are taken from a project called ''Dog''.
+The project is in the form of multiple small printed photographs that are cut by hand from larger sheets and then mounted into generic sketchbooks using photo corners.
 The sketchbooks form an archive from which images can be re-arranged, re-curated and reprinted in other guises, as part of the same project.

-The project is made up of intentionally quite disparate looking images, which ask the same question but from different vantage points: what does seeing things with the eyeball have to do with experiencing the world through vision?
+''Dog'' is made up of frenetically disparate looking images, which ask the same question but from a wide range of vantage points: what does the stuff around us have to do with here-and-now experience?

 Before I took up photography in 2012, I was a sculptor using ceramics (2003-12).